caddyserver/website/src/docs/markdown/caddyfile/directives/basicauth.md

 Caddy configuration does not accept plaintext passwords; you MUST hash them before putting them into the configuration.
 The [`caddy hash-password`](/docs/command-line#caddy-hash-password) command can help with this.

+After a successful authentication, the `{http.auth.user.id}` placeholder will be available, which contains the authenticated username.

 ## Syntax